Mira Edgerly-Korzybska: World War I and after

-In August of 1914, Edgerly returned to the United States, where she continued painting portraits commissioned by wealthy society members.
+In August 1914, Edgerly returned to the United States, where she continued painting portraits commissioned by wealthy society members.
 She had an exhibition at the women-only Colony Club in New York in 1915.
 According to a story from the United States Department of Labor, Edgerly also volunteered as a farmhand in Westville, Indiana during this time.

 Edgerly also visited in Washington, D.C., where she met Count Alfred de Skarbek Korzybski, at the time a Polish soldier.
 On January 17, 1919, the two married, making Edgerly the Countess de Korzybska.
 In the years that followed, Edgerly-Korzybska continued to paint, while also helping Alfred develop the theories that would lead to his creation of general semantics.
 In his 1921 book, Manhood of Humanity, Alfred thanked her for "her steady and relentless work and her time, which saved my time."
 The Art Institute of Chicago holds a 1922 painting by Edgerly-Korzybska titled The Time-Binder, a reference to Alfred's theory of time-binding, which he would first present at the International Mathematical Congress in 1924.
 From 1927 to 1933, the Korzybskis lived in Brooklyn and prepared Alfred's Science and Sanity for publication.

 Beginning in 1937, Edgerly-Korzybska spent two years in South America, traveling and painting.
 She then moved to Chicago, where the Institute of General Semantics was located.